VRB95/EmailTrigger_OnFileChange/README.md

 [![HitCount](http://hits.dwyl.com/VRB95/VRB95/EmailTrigger_OnFileChange.svg)](http://hits.dwyl.com/VRB95/VRB95/EmailTrigger_OnFileChange) [![License: MIT](https://img.shields.io/github/license/VRB95/EmailTrigger_OnFileChange?color=blue&style=flat-square)](https://opensource.org/licenses/MIT)

-This project describe the usage of [QFileSystemWatcher Class](https://doc.qt.io/archives/qt-4.8/qfilesystemwatcher.html) which monitors the file system for changes to files and directories by watching a list of specified paths.
+This present the usage of [QFileSystemWatcher Class](https://doc.qt.io/archives/qt-4.8/qfilesystemwatcher.html) which monitors the file system for changes to files and directories by watching a list of specified paths.
 When the file that is monitored is changed in some way, a signal is emited and with the help of [smtplib — SMTP protocol client](https://docs.python.org/3/library/smtplib.html) an email is send tot an specific address.
 For simplicity, an User Interface was created with PyQt4.

 <p align="center">
   <img src="img\screensh_1.png" alt="screenshot_1">